janlukasschroeder/sec-api-python/README.md

 > See the documentation for more details: https://sec-api.io/docs/xbrl-to-json-converter-api

-# 10-K/10-Q Section Extractor API
+# 10-K/10-Q/8-K Section Extractor API

-The Extractor API returns individual sections from 10-Q and 10-K filings.
+The Extractor API returns individual sections from 10-Q, 10-K and 8-K filings.
 The extracted section is cleaned and standardized - in raw text or in standardized HTML.
-You can programmatically extract one or multiple sections from any 10-Q and 10-K filing.
+You can programmatically extract one or multiple sections from any 10-Q, 10-K and 8-K filing.

-All 10-K and 10-Q sections can be extracted:
+**All 10-K sections can be extracted:**

 - 1 - Business
 - 1A - Risk Factors